scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 auditor:
   ....
   scalarAuditorConfiguration:
-    dbContactPoints: <dbContactPoints>
+    dbContactPoints: <contactPoints>
-    dbUsername: <dbUsername>
+    dbUsername: <username>
-    dbPassword: <dbPassword>
+    dbPassword: <password>
-    dbStorage: <dbStorage>
+    dbStorage: <storageType>
 ```

 Note:-

-For using Cosmos DB, you need to remove `dbUsername` property as it is not required.
+For Cosmos DB, you need to remove the `username` property as it is not required.

 ## Enable Auditor